 - Continuum Encyclopedia of American Literature, Continuum Encyclopedia of British Literature, Continuum Encyclopedia of Children's Literature, The New Princeton Encyclopedia of Poetry and Poetics and The Columbia Companion to the 20th Century American Short Story

 School Curriculum Support

-With more than 30 interactive study guides, students can explore novels and plays by American and British writers and understand the characteristics of different genres and various techniques used by writers.
-Study guides are available for Animal Farm, Romeo and Juliet, A Midsummer Night’s Dream, Macbeth, Hamlet, Lord of the Flies, The Catcher in the Rye and The Great Gatsby, as well as, “Irony, Parody, and Satire” and “Novels and Short Stories.”
+With interactive study guides, students can explore novels and plays by American and British writers and understand the characteristics of different genres and various techniques used by writers.
+Study guides are available for Animal Farm, Romeo and Juliet, A Midsummer Night’s Dream, Macbeth, Hamlet, Lord of the Flies, The Catcher in the Rye and The Great Gatsby, as well as “Irony, Parody, and Satire” and “Novels and Short Stories.”

 In addition, the Introduction to Literary Context series helps teachers guide students through literary works such as The Cask of Amontillado, Frankenstein, The Bell Jar and Heart of Darkness.